Moving Beyond Herpes Stigma: A Cultural Shift

 A simple script:

 "I want to share something health-related because I respect you.
 I have herpes.
-It's common and manageable, and I take steps to reduce risk.
-I'm happy to talk through what that means and answer anything."
+Itâs common and manageable, and I take steps to reduce risk.
+Iâm happy to talk through what that means and answer anything."

-How to Help End Stigma (Even If You Don't Have Herpes)
+How to Help End Stigma (Even If You Donât Have Herpes)

-- Don't use "herpes" as a punchline
+- Do not use âherpesâ as a punchline

-- Correct misinformation gently ("It's actually really common.")
+- Correct misinformation gently (âItâs actually really common.â)

-- Support better sex ed and responsible testing conversations
+- Support better sex ed and responsible testing conversations (including the limits of certain screening tests)

-Stigma doesn't survive sunlight.
+Stigma does not survive sunlight.
 It survives silence.

-Try our herpes risk calculator above to understand your own baselineâknowledge and understanding are the best antidotes to fear and stigma.
+Try our herpes risk calculator above to understand your own baseline.
+Knowledge and context are strong antidotes to fear and stigma, especially when paired with compassionate, accurate information.

 Check Your Risk